WPClubManager/wp-club-manager/readme.txt

 === WP Club Manager - WordPress Sports Club Plugin===
 Contributors: clubpress, leonterry, daveyjake
-Tags: club, teams, sport, sports club, club management, club website, league management, league tables, team rosters, fixtures, results
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZGGZXX2EQTZ9E
-Requires at least: 4.9
+Tags: club, teams, sport, sports club, club management, club website, league tables, team rosters, fixtures, results Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZGGZXX2EQTZ9E Requires at least: 4.9
 Tested up to: 5.4
 Requires PHP: 5.6
-Stable tag: 2.1.12-beta
+Stable tag: 2.2.0-beta
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Club Manager is easy to set-up and has everything you need to build and manage an amazing sports club or league website.
+WP Club Manager is easy to set-up and has everything you need to build and manage an amazing sports club website.

 == Description ==
-= Build A Pro Sports Club or League Website =
+= Build A Pro Sports Club Website =
-WP Club Manager is a sports plugin used to create and manage a club or league website with WordPress.
+WP Club Manager is a sports plugin used to create and manage a club website with WordPress.
 Quick and easy to set-up, you can manage clubs, player profiles and performance data, staff, sponsors, league tables, keep track of your fixtures and results and loads more.

 = Endorsed by USA Rugby =